cisagov/ScubaGear/docs/configuration/parameters.md

 ## SilenceBODWarnings

-**SilenceBODWarnings** silences warnings relating to BOD submissions requirements, e.g., the requirement to document `OrgUnit` in the config file.
+**SilenceBODWarnings** silences warnings relating to BOD submissions requirements, e.g., the requirement to document `OrgName` in the config file.

 | Parameter   | Value  |
 |-------------|--------|